data-describe/data-describe/docs/designs/UI.md

 ## Motivation

-Motivation is having some GUI for interacting with Data Describe components.
+Motivation is having some GUI for interacting with data-describe components.

 ## Goals

 The goal is to allow users:

- * Visiblity to what is available in Data Describe
+ * Visiblity to what is available in data-describe
- * Easy Access to output form Data Describe
+ * Easy Access to output form data-describe
  * A manner to display dashboard like functionality

 ## Non-Goals